ampproject/amphtml/contributing/building-a-bento-amp-extension.md

 your element works, and provides an easy start-point for them to experiment with it.
 This is basically where you actually build AMP HTML and non-AMP HTML documents and use your element in it by creating a file in the local `storybook/` directory, usually with the `Basic.amp.js` file name.
 There should also be a file which uses the component in a Preact environment with the `Basic.js` file name.
 Browse `storybook/` directories in other extensions directories to see examples for other elements and extensions.
+See how to view these samples on a local server in [Using Storybook](#using-storybook)

 Also consider contributing an example to [amp.dev](https://amp.dev/) on